awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-activatewindowswithamazonlicense.md

    1. \(Offline activation fix\) If the input instance is not a managed instance:

       1. aws:assertAwsResourceProperty \- Verifies the AllowOffline flag is set to True\.
-If so, the offline fix starts, otherwise the workflow ends\.
+If so, the offline fix starts, otherwise the automation ends\.

       1. aws:executeAutomation \- Invoke AWSSupport\-StartEC2RescueWorkflow with the Windows activation offline fix script\.
 The script leverages EC2Config or EC2Launch depending on the OS version\.